JeeWeetje/iot-workshop/README.md

 The messages are shown here too.
 These messages are now available in Azure.

 You are now ready to process your data in an Azure Stream Analytics job.
-Continue to [create an Azure Stream Analytics job](Azure.md)
+Continue to [Handling The Things Network telemetry in Azure](Azure.md)

 ![Workshop provided by Microsoft, The Things Network and Atos](img/logos/microsoft-ttn-atos.png)